-For additional information see the catalog entries for the following programs:
+For additional information, see the catalog entries for the following programs:

-The Richard A. Chaifetz School of Business is accredited by AACSB, the Association to Advance Collegiate Schools of Business, the world’s largest business education alliance and accrediting body of business schools, ensuring continuous quality improvement in terms of curriculum, instructional resources, student selection, career placement and intellectual contributions and qualifications of the faculty.
-Less than 10% of business schools worldwide have achieved AACSB accreditation.
+The Richard A. Chaifetz School of Business is accredited by the Association to Advance Collegiate Schools of Business (AACSB), the world’s largest business education alliance and accrediting body of business schools, ensuring continuous quality improvement in terms of curriculum, instructional resources, student selection, career placement and intellectual contributions and qualifications of the faculty.
+Approximately 5% of business schools worldwide have achieved AACSB accreditation.

-The School of Law has been continuously accredited by the American Bar Association (ABA) since December 1924.
+Saint Louis University School of Law has been continuously accredited by the American Bar Association (ABA) since December 1924.
 The accrediting body is the Council of the Section of Legal Education and Admissions to the Bar of the American Bar Association, 321 North Clark Street, Chicago, IL 60654, 312-988-6738.

-Students who wish to enter the J.D./M.B.A. program must fulfill all admission requirements for the School of Law and the Richard A. Chaifetz School of Business.
+Students who wish to enter the J.D./MBA program must fulfill all admission requirements for the School of Law and the Richard A. Chaifetz School of Business.
 They must apply to each separately.